WITN-TV: History

-On January 7, 2009, a high definition feed of WITN was launched on DirecTV and can now also be obtained on Dish Network.
-It switched to digital-only broadcasting on June 12.
-However, WITN has been digital-only since February 19, 2009.
+On January 7, 2009, a high definition feed of WITN-TV was launched on DirecTV and can now also be obtained on Dish Network.
+WITN-TV ended regular programming over its analog signal, over VHF channel 7, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 32, using virtual channel 7.
+As part of the SAFER Act, WITN-TV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
 In June 2013, the station moved from its longtime home outside Washington to new high definition-ready studios in Greenville.

 In addition to offering network and syndicated programming, WITN was also a multimedia rights partner for East Carolina University Athletics from 1998 to 2014.
 In addition to hosting the weekly coaches' shows for football and basketball, the station produced live broadcasts of select games that were not picked up nationally by ESPN as part of its deal with Conference USA.
 Even though most of the broadcasts were limited to its own market, WITN got other television outlets throughout North Carolina to carry a football game in 2003 which saw ECU competing against in-state rival University of North Carolina at Chapel Hill from Dowdy–Ficklen Stadium.
 In 2014, WNCT-TV picked up the ECU sports package, just as the school moved its programs to the American Athletic Conference.